Home - Coinspect Security

 • MetaMask once again secured the #1 position across all three platforms.

-• OKX Extension jumped 10 positions to #2, achieving a remarkable +16.9 point improvement.
+• OKX Extension jumped 10 positions to #2, driven by a major security overhaul.

-• Phantom for Android made a massive leap, climbing 10 positions to #3 with a +19.5 point score increase.
+• Phantom for Android made a massive leap, climbing 10 positions to #3.

-• Unstoppable Wallet for Android experienced the largest decline, dropping 7 positions with a -13.3 point score decrease.
+• Unstoppable Wallet for Android experienced the largest drop in ranking position, falling 7 places.

 Why Phantom and OKX Led the Pack

-Both Phantom (Android) and OKX (Extension) achieved exceptional security score improvements this release, each climbing 10 ranking positions.
-Key enhancements include:
+Both Phantom (Android) and OKX (Extension) recorded the largest ranking gains this edition, each climbing 10 positions.
+Notable additions include:

 • Phishing protection, with both wallets implementing alerts for known malicious blockchain addresses.
-Phantom additionally introduced phishing dApp detection, expanding coverage beyond blockchain addresses to include malicious websites.
+Phantom additionally introduced phishing dApp detection.

-• Access control, implementing an automatic wallet lock for idle sessions.
+• Access control, implementing automatic wallet locking for idle sessions.
 Phantom additionally improved seed phrase authentication.

-• Improved intent verification (OKX), with full EIP-712 object parsing, clearer display of method data to be signed, and invalid address checksum detection
+• Improved intent verification (OKX), with full EIP-712 object parsing, clearer display of signing data, and invalid address checksum detection.

 Wallets Not Evaluated in This Testing Round